This is a three year training program (PGY 1-3) with 15 positions per year.

 The Piedmont Triad International Airport located in Greensboro, NC is less than 30 minutes away from Winston-Salem.
 Charlotte Douglas Airport is 1 ½ hours from Winston-Salem and Raleigh-Durham is ~2 hours away.

 The Hawthorne Inn located just minutes away from the medical center offers discounts for interviewing students.
 A free shuttle service is also available to the medical center.

 A student elective in Emergency Medicine is available.
-If you are interested in this rotation, please contact Dr. Kim Askew, Undergraduate Medical Education Director, at (336) 716-4629.
+If you are interested in this rotation, please contact Dr. David Story, Undergraduate Medical Education Director, at (336) 716-4629.
 More information about our student rotation can be found at the visiting students page.